WilderJoseth/ml_docker/README.md

-# Machine learning projects with docker
+# Deployment projects with docker

 This repository storeds machine learning projects which have been deployed using docker containers.